 There is certainly a pride in being considered.
 So we do thank Norman and Sherrie for offering this opportunity.
 Thanks.

-But as pressing is series of other concerns: that we have very little to offer as a manifesto, a concern that we have no defined process, no defined or inspired aesthetic, and certainly no cohesive singular vision to articulate.
+But as pressing is a series of other concerns.
+That we have very little to offer as a manifesto; a concern that we have no defined process, no defined or inspired aesthetic, and certainly no cohesive singular vision to articulate.

 We are two individuals who have spent the last 13 years chasing ideas and supporting each other as often as we could.
-We have done this tirelessly, often sacrificing elements of rest of our lives to do it.
-But we don’t think the same we don’t act the same we don’t write the same or move the same.
+We have done this tirelessly, often sacrificing elements of the rest of our lives to do it.
+But we don’t think the same, we don’t act the same, we don’t write the same, or move the same.
 Often its hard to get us in the same quiet room to sort out what we do think or believe.

 So, over the last month or so we have been emailing, text messaging and online chatting each other questions.
 Questions about ourselves, questions about our work and questions about our community.
-Its been very nice to chat.
+It has been very nice to chat.